Skip to main content

 4. Query Cardano-db-sync synchronization progress:

-• Install psql
+• Using psql directly:

 sudo apt-get install postgresql-client